juancgarcia/activerecord-intro/readme.md

 ### Reframing (10 / 100)

 <details>
-<summary>**Q**.
+<summary><strong>Q</strong>.
 We have a lot of choice when it comes to databases, why are we using SQL?</summary>

 <br>

 ```
-We use SQL because it is a ***relational*** database.
+We use SQL because it is a <strong>relational</strong> database.
 But what does that really mean?
 Basically we want the ability to associate models in our domain.
 That can come in a variety of ways in a relational database, but at the heart of it is essentially this: One model has many other instances of another model.
 And that other model belongs to the original.
 ```

 </details>